Back to Home Page

 The convertible aspects of the potty has an open sleeve that fits on top of the existing toilet seat.
 You can do without the sleeve shown to the right as it is troublesome detaching.
 Without the sleeve there still is a clear opening to the toilet and makes it faster to put on the closed pot in an emergency where the patient cannot make it to the John.
 The second option is the closed pot (On top left) that you can use near the bed if the patient does not have good mobility at the start.

 I mentioned above in the feature that we relied on the walker at night when the patient slid down off of the bed and grabbed a hold of the walker.
-You need the walker for awhile just to turn 90 degrees and back into the potty that is placed there by the assistant.
+You need the walker for awhile just to turn 90 degrees and your night manager places the potty under you.
+This is where the handles on the potty really come in to play so that you can then boost yourself up to the walker handles, then make your turn and up into the bed.

 Now there comes a time when the raised potty is actually a hindrance to healing.
 At first when you are really hurting it is a God send.
-We stayed with the raised potties until one day the rehab folks put her through exercises that really simulated getting off and on a potty.
-In fact they insisted that there were no hands used.
+We stayed with the raised potties until one day the rehab folks put her through exercises that really simulated getting off and on a regular bathroom potty seat.
+In fact they insisted that there were no hands used, after awhile that is.
 The height of the benches were just about normal potty height.
 I told my wife forget about the raised portable potties.
 In fact doing about 5 up and downs from the potty at the normal toilet seat height as long as it didn't hurt her "much" would be good exercise and she did that.

 WARNING Raised Potties can be a serious health hazard.